ObserverMoment/anyfood-anywhere/README.md

 Yes, the results will also display as a heat map so you can see which areas are best for your chosen search item!
 Higher rated establishments will glow brighter than low rated ones, as will areas with lots of results close together will

-## Mobile Use - Filtering
+## Mobile Use - Filtering and Searching

-By default the filter and results list will be hidden on smaller mobile devices to allow space for the map.
-If you want to view the filter and the results list, just click the button under the map.
+By default the search boxes, filter and results list will be hidden on smaller mobile devices to allow space for the map.
+If you want to view the search boxes, filter and results list, just click the buttons.

 ## Larger Devices - Results List

 You can hover over individual results to see where they are - look for the bouncing icon on the map - and clicking on them will center the map on the selected place and pop open an info window.

+### If you want to run this on your local machine.

+1. Clone the git repository to a local folder.
+2. Make sure you have npm and gulp installed.
+3. run gulp install within the folder that you clones the project to.
+This should install all the necessary dependencies.
+4. Open the index.html file in your browser.